MX-Futhark/hook-any-text/README.md

 The hooking and conversion process can be summarized by the following steps:

 1. A hexadecimal string fed to the Java program is first cleaned of all unnecessary parts, such as sequences of zeroes, and separated into as many clean chunks.
+Substitutions are made if required by the user.
 2. These chunks are given a mark representing how likely they are to be an actual string.
 3. They are then converted into as many readable strings.
+Substitutions are made if required by the user.
 4. These strings are also given a mark to judge how likely they are to be natural language.
 5. Strings having received a low mark are eliminated.
 6. Strings deemed valid are cleaned of their formatting clues (for example, markup indicating furigana)